Nils Elowsson

 Nils Elowsson (23 October 1890 – 27 October 1999) was a Swedish politician and journalist.
-He was born in Kristianstads län, Sweden and died in Kristianstad at the age of 109.
+He was born in Kristianstad County, Sweden and died in Kristianstad aged 109.

 Career

 Elowsson began his career as a journalist in 1917, and eventually became the editor of the Swedish newspaper Läns-Demokraten in 1932.
 The newspaper was closed down in 1957.
-He was a party member of socialdemokraterna and a member of the Parliament Riksdag 1940-1963 (24 years).
-At the age of 89 he became the author of a book called Det var på snapphanens tid.
+He was a party member of the Swedish Social Democratic Party and a member of the Riksdag 1940–1963 (24 years).
+Aged 89 he became the author of a book called Det var på snapphanens tid.
 At the time of his death, four days after his 109th birthday, he was the oldest living man in Sweden.